samirpdx/data-512-a2/README.md

 To obtain this data, I used the following link to download the data file:

     Data publicly shared on FigShare by Oliver Keyes, HCDE 512 TA/Instructor.
-Released under the CC-BY-SA 4.0 license.
+Released under the CC-BY 4.0 license.

-Population (Mid-2015) by country data was made available by the PRB (Population Reference Bureau)
+Population (Mid-2015) by country data was made available by the PRB (Population Reference Bureau).
+However,

 [Population Mid-2015 Data](http://www.prb.org/DataFinder/Topic/Rankings.aspx?ind=14)

+    Copyright © 2016, Population Reference Bureau.
+All rights reserved.

 Article Quality Prediction Data was gathered from the Wikimedia ORES API, Wikimedia Foundation, 2017.